dwarvesf/playground/Writing/Show, don't tell.md

 tags: sharing, communication, story-telling, writing
 ---

+# Show, don't tell

-"Show, don't tell" is common advice for writers.
+"Show, don't tell" is a common advice for writers.
 It means that you present your audience with information, rather than simply telling them what the information means.
 For instance, in fiction you might say that a character frowned and snarled, rather than stating that they were angry.

 Emotion is better conveyed through a gesture, a nervous tic, than through simply telling the audience that someone was nervous.
 Common body language is good; individualized signs of emotion are better, advises Francis Flaherty.
 Quotations, used well, are another example of showing rather than telling.